briandowns/GoPasswordUtilities/README.md

 # GoPasswordUtilities

-Simple library for working with passwords in Go.
+Simple library for working with passwords in Go (Golang).

 ## Warning